 David Swaim is the firm’s Managing Partner and Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
 Mr. Swaim has been the Managing Partner of Tidwell, Swaim & Associates since 1991.
 He began work with the firm as a Law Clerk in 1985 and became an Associate Attorney in 1986.
 Mr. Swaim has successfully represented over 20,000 clients in immigration proceedings, in all areas of immigration law.
 His primary practice is employment, business, and investment cases.
-He developed many of the most innovative techniques for H-1 and labor certification cases and created the immigration procedures at dozens of companies such as i2 Technologies, Microtune, and PDX.
+He developed many of the most innovative techniques for H-1 and labor certification cases and created the immigration procedures at dozens of companies such as i2 Technologies, Microtune and PDX.
 He is one of only three attorneys in Texas authorized to represent both the University of Texas System and the Texas A&M System.
 He represents all of the Texas A&M campuses as well as UTD and UTEP at the University of Texas System.
 He also represents many other colleges and universities such as Baylor University and Texas Christian University.
-Mr. Swaim represents employers in all industries and sizes from Fortune 500 to start-ups, including technology, research, accounting, architecture, marketing/advertising, communications, healthcare, and engineering.
-He has represented many employers in the I-9 audit process (as well as other employment-based audits) including the establishment of I-9 compliance policies and programs; employer initiated audits to test compliance and actual audits conducted by the government.
+Mr. Swaim represents employers in all industries and sizes from start-ups to Fortune 500, including technology, research, accounting, architecture, marketing/advertising, communications, healthcare and engineering.
+He has represented many employers in the I-9 audit process (as well as other employment-based audits) including the establishment of I-9 compliance policies and programs; employer-initiated audits to test compliance and actual audits conducted by the government.

 For the first five years of his practice, Mr. Swaim concentrated his practice in the area of deportation and immigration litigation.
-Since 1991 he has supervised every deportation case handled by the Firm and remains the responsible attorney for all deportation/removal cases and all cases involving litigation including administrative appeals, actions in Federal Courts, case negotiations with ICE and USCIS, and applications for relief such as asylum, adjustment of status, cancellation of removal, and other complex litigation issues.
-He works with some selected criminal defense attorneys throughout Texas on issues involving crimes committed by non-citizens which include consultations throughout the criminal process for immigration consequences, representation in Immigration Court for individuals with past criminal charges or convictions, and habeas corpus relief in State and Federal Court for past criminal conduct.
-He has either personally represented or supervised cases for over 3000 individuals in removal/deportation proceedings, asylum, adjustment of status, cancellation of removal and other applications for relief from deportation.
+Since 1991 he has supervised every deportation case handled by the Firm and remains the responsible attorney for all deportation/removal cases and all cases involving litigation, including administrative appeals, actions in Federal Courts, case negotiations with ICE and USCIS, and applications for relief such as asylum, adjustment of status, cancellation of removal, and other complex litigation issues.
+He works with select criminal defense attorneys throughout Texas on issues involving crimes committed by non-citizens, which include consultations throughout the criminal process for immigration consequences, representation in Immigration Court for individuals with past criminal charges or convictions, and habeas corpus relief in State and Federal Court for past criminal conduct.
+He has either personally represented or supervised cases for over 3,000 individuals in removal/deportation proceedings, asylum, adjustment of status, cancellation of removal and other applications for relief from deportation.

-He has also successfully represented over 5,000 individuals in family immigration cases and naturalization/US citizenship matters.
+Mr. Swaim has also successfully represented over 5,000 individuals in family immigration cases and naturalization/US citizenship matters.
 These cases include marriage (permanent residence, K-3 non-immigrants, and K-1 fiancés), parents of citizens, children (as derivatives, immediate relatives, adoptions, and stepchildren), as well as removal of conditions cases involving joint petitioners and marriages which have terminated.
 Included in these cases are appeals of denied marriage petitions, successfully overturning findings of marriage fraud by USCIS and Immigration Courts, as well separated and abused spouses.
 For naturalization/citizenship cases Mr. Swaim has successfully represented thousands of new US citizens through the entire naturalization process including many complex cases involving criminal backgrounds, false document claims, and underlying problems with the original grant of permanent residence.

 Mr. Swaim has been Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization since 1991.
 He is licensed in the State of Texas to practice in all state courts, the Northern District of Texas Federal District Courts and the Federal Fifth Circuit Court of Appeals.
 His practice includes cases with the Immigration Service, Department of State, Department of Labor, the Executive Office for Immigration Review, the Administrative Appeals Office and the Board of Alien Labor Certification Appeals.
 He is a graduate of the University of Arkansas at Little Rock and Southern Methodist University School of Law.